David Cory (author): Personal life

 The 1910 U. S. Census lists David Cory as being divorced, and he and his young sons living with Cory’s widowed mother, Ellen S. Cory, in Manhattan.

 Later life and death

 In 1957 Cory broke a hip in a fall and gave up writing.
 He went to live with his son, the Rev. Dr. David M. Cory, who resided in Brooklyn.
 He died at home on July 4, 1966.
+He was buried in the family plot at Evergreen Cemetery in Elizabeth, New Jersey.